|

 "It contains a small amount of the powder that Mithrandir

-used to use in his fireworks," said Legolas.
+used to use in his fireworks," Legolas replied.
 "Pulling

 Eowyn grinned.
 "Where did you get it?"